UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 - build the fulfillments
 - update relevant booking properties as described above.

-A fare provider will rarely provide real fulfillments as the distributors is responsible to create the fulfillments of the combined offers.
-However the fare provider has the option to provide fulfillment parts (e.g. visual security elements,..) to be integrated by the distributor in the combined fulfillment.

 #### Fulfillment Process of Multi-Journey Products

 Multi-journey products provide the right to travel on multiple journeys.
 These